International Geography Olympiad

 The financial principles

-- the return travel costs of the students and of all accompanying persons to the place at which the Olympiad is held;
+a. the return travel, insurance and, if applicable, visa costs of the students and of all accompanying persons to the place at which the Olympiad is held;

-- a fee to the local organiser for each student and adult as a contribution to other costs.
-This fee is to be announced one year before the Olympiad starts.
+b. a fee to the local organiser for each student and adult as a contribution to other costs.

 Changes to these Statutes can only be made by the International Board and require a qualified majority (2/3 of the votes).
 No changes may be made to these Statutes unless each delegation participating in the present or last Olympiad is sent the proposed revision by email at least two months in advance.
 The International Board may conduct such votes in person or by post, fax or email.